 ROSEN, TOP RANKED GLOBAL COUNSEL, Encourages Surmodics Inc. Investors to Inquire About Securities Class Action Investigation – SRDX

-/EIN News/ -- NEW YORK, March 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Surmodics Inc. (NASDAQ: SRDX) resulting from allegations that Surmodics may have issued materially misleading business information to the investing public.
+NEW YORK, March 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Surmodics Inc. SRDX resulting from allegations that Surmodics may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Surmodics securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.